Antibody Validation Strategies: CiteAb introductory guides

 In an IP-MS method, an original pillar of antibody validation, the test antibody is used to immunoprecipitate the target of interest.
 This is followed by mass spectrometry to identify what has been immunoprecipitated, thereby showing you what the antibody binds to.

 In a newer version of validation using mass spectrometry, the capture-MS method, a western blot is compared to a mass spec of the target of interest.
 For the mass spec, the sample is first run through an SDS-PAGE to separate the protein extract.
-A correlation in signal at the same size between this analysis and a western blot would be expected to give evidence for antibody specificity.
+Antibody specificity is shown by a correlation in signal at the same size between this analysis and a western blot.

 At CiteAb, we have collected over 300 supplier capture-MS antibody validations for commercially available antibodies.